 - How to Choose Which Stocks to Buy

 Setting Your Investment Goals

-Before starting to research stocks, it’s important to think what stocks you are trying to find in the context of a broader trading strategy.
-Are you looking for long-term investments in blue-chip stocks, or swing trades centered around small-cap stocks?
-Knowing what types of stocks and what types of companies you are interested in trading can help you narrow down your search to only stocks that are worth researching.
+Before learning how to research stocks, it’s important to think about what stocks you are trying to find in the context of a broader trading strategy.
+Are you looking for long-term investments in blue-chip companies, or swing trades centered around small-cap stocks?
+Knowing what type of companies you are interested in trading can help you narrow down your search.

 How to Discover New Stocks